SDEs with critical general distributional drifts: sharp solvability and blow-ups: Critical divergence and the constant in many-particle Hardy inequality

 On the other hand, by the counterexample in (a') of Section \ref{particle_sect}, if $\kappa>16 (\frac{d}{d-2})^2$, then \eqref{syst_m2} does not have a weak solution, so we must have otherwise a weak solution would exist.
 This gives the sought upper bound on $C_{d,N}$. \end{proof}

 In \cite{HHLT}, the authors also provided, among other results, the following upper bound:

 Their argument uses particular test functions in \eqref{multi_hardy}.
-Corollary \ref{up_cor} improves \eqref{up_bd} for all $d \geq 3, N \geq 3$.
-Natually, it gives the same asymptotics in $N$, but it improves substantially the dependence on the dimension $d$, i.e.\,we now have polynomial growth versus factorial growth in $d$.
+Theorem \ref{up_cor} improves the dependence on the dimension $d$ in \eqref{up_bd}, i.e.\,we now have polynomial growth versus factorial growth in $d$.
 Of course, the simplicity of the proof of Theorem \ref{cor2} is only seeming: we apply Theorem \ref{thm_div} whose proof uses De Giorgi's method.

 Theorem \ref{cor2} shows that the lower bound \eqref{HHLT_est} of \cite{HHLT} is close to optimal, at least in high dimensions.

 \textbf{3.~}We can relax the assumptions on $b$ in Theorem \ref{thm_div} as follows.